AlphaValue Corporate Services

 A = Altitude

 These rules are about to be reinforced at the European level, under the supervision of The European Aviation Safety Agency (EASA).
 The regulatory framework should cover security, safety, privacy, data protection and insurance matters.
-The EASA has published a first regulation, which should be implemented on 1 January 2021, which will define the categories of UAV operations according to three classes based on their risk.
+The EASA has published a first regulation, which was implemented on 1 January 2021, which define the categories of UAV operations according to three classes based on their risk.

 Open Category: Leisure or professional drone flights of less than 25kg whose flight is made in sight.
 No permission, authorisation or training will be required.
-The aircraft will have to meet CE marking standards.
-Technical standards are currently being developed in Europe.
+Since January 2024, the aircraft need to meet CE marking standards.

 Specific Category: This category covers characteristics that have not been covered under the ‘open’ category.
 Under this category, the drone operator has to undergo a safety risk assessment and identify a mitigation structure that needs to be reviewed and approved by the National Aviation Authority (NAA).
 A Manual of Operations is mandatory to obtain approval.